Make apps which work with the BlueFly do more

 Build the hardware yourself

-I encourage you to modify and assemble a BlueFlyVario yourself if you have the patience.
+I encourage you to modify and assemble a BlueFlyVario yourself if you have the patience, or even design your own.
 It has taken me a few years to develop the skills, techniques and get the required equipment for home assembly of these kinds of devices.
 Making this kind of vario is not like a kit that you might have got from a hobby shop.
 If you really want to do this and don’t know where to start then make sure you have read every blog post first.

 You can always just buy one from the BlueFly shop.
 I can pretty much guarantee it will be cheaper than doing it yourself.